andyl/BAMRU-Private/README.md

 - deploy the working system using `cap deploy`
 - run the app dashboard using `cap at:console`

-Deploying to Staging and Production:
-- ask Andy for instructions
+Deploying to Staging and Production: ask Andy for instructions

 ### Contributing to the App

-We encourage contributions.
+Contributions are encouraged!
 - fork the app
-- edit on your fork
+- clone & edit your fork
+- make your edits in a separate branch
-- include tests, if possible
+- include tests!
 - send pull-requests to Andy